 You can also set spending limits with the help of an accountability partner.
 Let’s say you want to be more mindful about making online purchases.
 Any time you want to online shop, tell your accountability partner first.
 This could help you slow down and think about that purchase first instead of haphazardly clicking the “order now” button.

-Make a Plan to Pay it off
+Make a plan to pay it off

 One important thing to note, if you are working with a student loan servicer, you may need to manually allocate your extra payment towards a specific loan instead of to the total balance.
-Otherwise, your payment may be split across all of your loans instead of the one you want to pay off first.

-Student loan consolidation takes your federal student loans and combine them into one loan with one monthly payment.
+Student loan consolidation takes your federal student loans and combines them into one loan with one monthly payment.
 You can consolidate through the U.S. Department of Education at no additional cost if you have multiple federal loans, or you can work with a private lender for a fee.

-If you have a combination of federal and private student loans you can consolidate your student loans with a private lender.
+If you have a combination of federal and private student loans, you can consolidate your student loans with a private lender.
 This is also known as student loan refinancing.
 While you can get a lower monthly payment through consolidation, it doesn’t help you pay off the debt quicker.
 In most cases, you extend the loan term and the amount of interest you pay.

 In most cases, you can refinance both federal and private student loans.
 When you refinance federal student loans, you could lose special benefits like public service forgiveness or economic hardship programs.